-Research suggests a new strategy to prevent or halt periodontal diseaseDecember 7th, 2012 in Medical research /
+Research suggests a new strategy to prevent or halt periodontal diseaseDecember 7, 2012 in Medicine & Health / Medical research

 Periodontitis, a form of chronic gum disease that affects nearly half of the U.S. adult population, results when the bacterial community in the mouth becomes unbalanced, leading to inflammation and eventually bone loss.
 In its most severe form, which affects 8.5 percent of U.S. adults, periodontitis can impact systemic health.

 By blocking a molecular receptor that bacteria normally target to cause the disease, scientists from the University of Pennsylvania have now demonstrated an ability in a mouse model to both prevent periodontitis from developing and halt the progression of the disease once it has already developed.